pietgeursen/sbot-rtc/README.md

     - [ ] check how swarm does it.
 - [ ] occasionally connect to some peers up to a maxiumum number of peers.
 - [ ] disconnect from a peer after some time.
 But not if it's downloading.
-- [ ] broadcast your table of known hubs to gossip them around. //???
+- [ ] broadcast your table of known hubs to gossip them around. => No. Use published messages.
 - [ ] include version number in hub app name

 ### Example flow